Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Authorisation to conduct clinical trials of medicinal products

-Pursuant to section 88 of the Danish Medicines Act (Appendix 1), an application must be submitted to the Danish Health and Medicines Authority, formerly the Danish Medicines Agency, for authorisation to conduct clinical trials with medicinal products.
+Pursuant to section 88 of the Danish Medicines Act (Appendix 1), an application must be submitted to the Danish Medicines Agency, for authorisation to conduct clinical trials with medicinal products.

-Clinical trials with medicinal products must only be conducted when the Danish Health and Medicines Authority has given its authorisation.
+Clinical trials with medicinal products must only be conducted when the Danish Medicines Agency has given its authorisation.
 Furthermore, trials of medicinal products in humans must be conducted in accordance with the Good Clinical Practice quality standards, see chapter 6.

 The obligation to apply for an authorisation under the Danish Medicines Act comprises all prospective trials in the clinical assessment of medicinal products (phases I-IV, including pilot studies).

-The Danish Health and Medicines Authority refers to the ICH definition of clinical trials of medicinal products, appearing from the guideline: ICH Topic E 8 General Considerations for Clinical Trial (ICH-E8), in which the individual phases are described.
+The Danish Medicines Agency refers to the ICH definition of clinical trials of medicinal products, appearing from the guideline: ICH Topic E 8 General Considerations for Clinical Trial (ICH-E8), in which the individual phases are described.

 The obligation to apply also extends to radiopharmaceuticals, herbal medicinal products as well as strong vitamin and mineral preparations (please see the 'Guidelines for marketing authorisation for vitamin and mineral products' under Vitamins and mineral preparations.